yatosdev/digima-ex/README.md

 # digima-ex
-Simple management system for small business with JWT AUTH
+Simple management system for small business with JWT AUTH (not completed yet)